miner/herbert/README.md

 ## Usage

-The `conform` function with two arguments (the constraint expression and the value to test) returns either a map of bindings for a successful match or nil for a failed match.
-The three-argument variant takes an "extensions" map as the first arg.
+The `conform` function with two arguments (the *schema* expression and the value to test) returns either a map of bindings for a successful match or nil for a failed match.
+The three-argument variant takes an *schema-context* map as the first arg.
 More about that later.

-The `conformitor` function returns a function that will execute the match against a constraint expression.
-It also allows for an optional "extensions" map.
-If you need to check the same constraint multiple times, you can use `conformitor` to define a predicate.
+The `conform-fn` function returns a function that will execute the match against a schema expression.
+It also allows for an optional *schema-context* map.
+If you need to check the same schema multiple times, you can use `conform-fn` to define a predicate.

-For the common case of testing conformation, the `conforms?` predicate takes a constraint expression and a value.
-It returns `true` if the value conforms to the constraint expression, `false` otherwise.
-(Again, there's a variant that takes an "extensions" map as the first argument.)
+For the common case of testing conformation, the `conforms?` predicate takes a schema expression and a value.
+It returns `true` if the value conforms to the schema expression, `false` otherwise.
+(Again, there's a variant that takes an *schema-context* map as the first argument.)

 Quick example: